hpcuantwerpen/UAntwerpen-easyconfigs/c/CP2K/README.md

 * [GitHub](https://github.com/cp2k/cp2k/tree/44b70af5aa9628cb07451649d52548a7bc5d8de1)
      * [Scripts for dependencies](https://github.com/cp2k/cp2k/tree/44b70af5aa9628cb07451649d52548a7bc5d8de1/tools/toolchain/scripts)
-* This commit already uses Libint 2.x
+* This commit already uses Libint 2.x.
+Note that we use a version of Libint specifically packaged and configured for CP2K.
 * Only a version without PLUMED was tested.
 * There was a patch needed to hardcode the revision in the Makefile as automatic detection does not work when used with EasyBuild.
 EasyBuild does not store